aditiranaa/aditiranaa/README.md

 * 🎓 Information Technology student at **IGDTUW**
 * 💡 Interested in **Web Development, UI/UX, AI-ML and Problem Solving**
-* 🚀 Building real-world projects to improve practical skills.
+* 🚀 Building real-world projects to improve practical skills
 * 🎯 Goal: To reate applications that are simple, useful, and impactful

 ---